 So why mental toughness is so critical, and how can we develop more of it (without hiring some expensive life coach)?

 Keep on reading for the answers..

 What is Mental Toughness?

-In its basic definition, mental toughness can be described as one’s capacity to perform consistently at the best (or highest level possible) regardless of thoughts, inner state, difficulties and external conditions and distractions.
+In essence mental toughness can be described as one’s capacity to perform consistently at the best (or highest level possible) regardless of thoughts, inner state, difficulties, external conditions, and distractions.
 That’s it.